uPortal-Attic/uportal-home/README.md

 </server>

 ```
-The id is important here.
-Then add that user/pass combo to your $TOMCAT_HOME/conf/tomcat-users.xml.
+The id of `TomcatServer` is important here.
+Add that user/pass combo to your `$TOMCAT_HOME/conf/tomcat-users.xml`.
 Also be sure you have a role of manager listed.

 Example:
 ```xml
 <role rolename="manager"/>
 <user username="user" password="password" roles="manager-script"/>